TER in Mutual Funds

 Total Expense Ratio = (Total Expenses Incurred / Total Fund Assets) x 100

-It can be seen that the total expense ratio (TER) influences the returns on investment (ROI) of the fund.
+The total expense ratio (TER) can affect the returns on investment (ROI) of the fund.
 Therefore, when assessing the fund, it is necessary to look at the TER in Mutual Funds.
+Understand it with this hypothetical example:

 The TER would be calculated as follows: